-During the year ended May 7, 2022, the Company completed the acquisition of several franchise and non-franchise stores, and other businesses.
+During the year ended May 6, 2023, the Company completed the acquisitions of certain franchise and non-franchise stores.
 The results of these acquisitions have been included in the consolidated financial results of the Company since their acquisition dates and were accounted for through the use of the acquisition method.